-Changing the culture of a church is one of the most difficult things for a pastor to do.
-But over the last decade our church has discovered an unexpected tool for changing a culture: adult Sunday school.
+Over the last decade our church has discovered an unexpected tool for changing a culture: adult Sunday School.